carpentries-incubator/hpc-intro/_episodes/11-hpc-intro.md

 they started:

 * A statistics student wants to cross-validate a model.
-This involves running the model 1000 times -- but each run takes an hour.
+This involves running the model 1000 times &mdash; but each run takes an hour.
 Running the model on a laptop will take over a month!
   In this research problem, final results are calculated after all 1000 models have run, but typically only one model is run at a time (in **serial**) on the laptop.
   Since each of the 1000 runs is independent of all others, and given enough computers,